 On the other hand, periodontal disease can jeopardize the integrity of your overall smile, constantly destroying the bone and spreading tooth to tooth.
 Aside from tooth loss, aggressive gum disease is also linked to health complications like diabetes, heart disease, infertility, pneumonia, and others.

-Dr. Kip Saunders is one of The Woodlands’ most experienced periodontal specialists.
+We have one of The Woodlands’ most experienced periodontal specialists.
 His years of practice and advanced training — combined with our state-of-the-art technology — allow us to provide impeccable care for patients who are at risk of losing their smiles.
 Our comprehensive periodontal therapies range from laser gum treatments to full mouth restoration with implants and more.

 The earlier periodontal disease is treated, the better.
 Don’t wait until the symptoms become severe before you start to seek out help.
 Watch for warning signs like: